Search for Important Questions

 1. Highlight philosophy of Aurobindo on Peace education.

-2. What do you understand by Peace?
+3. What do you understand by Limited resources?

 1. Mention Gandhi's philosophy of peace.